 After making all the viewports your layout space should look like this.

 Currently, the scale of drawing inside the viewport is automatically set by AutoCAD but you can change it manually.
-To change the scale select the viewport boundary then change the scale from scale option of status bar as shown in the image here.
+To change the scale select the viewport boundary then change the scale from scale option of the status bar as shown in the image here.

 If the scale which you want to use is not available in this list of viewport scales then you can add your own custom scale too.
-To add the custom scale select any viewport then click on scale option from the status bar as shown in the image above and select Custom option from the list of scales.
+To add the custom scale select any viewport then click on scale option from the status bar as shown in the image above and select the Custom option from the list of scales.